-It’s good to understand what your Bible school professors says, but please don’t talk like them.
+It’s good to understand what your Bible school professors say, but you don’t have to talk like them.

 Talk like the people in your church and cut the jargon.

-Don’t water down or dumb-down your preaching – just make sure people understand it.
+Don’t water down or dumb down your preaching – make sure people understand it.